bartguz/tqpas/README.md

 "After confirming the action, the user should be displayed on the main list with OFFBOARDED state without site reloading" - I assume you also mean without fetching list or single employee from backend, and frontend has to properly manage changes on its own, simulating working 'offline'.

 I decided to write this app as if I was future-proofing any real project.
 It may be overly complex for this simple scope, but limiting myself here would not allow me to show anything interesting.
-There is room for more good practices of web development - among the others feature flags, logging, analytics - but I tried to not get carried away.
+There is room for more good practices of web development - among the others: feature flags, logging, analytics - but I tried to not get carried away.

 In this README, I may use the word "module" - I mean it as domain/subproject, not Angular ngModule.